Jiheonie/resnet34_animals10/README.md

 Here is my python source code for ResNet-34 model - the model that won the the first prize ILSVRC and COCO 2015

 ## Dataset
-The dataset used for training my model could be found at [Animals-10] https://www.kaggle.com/datasets/alessiocorrado99/animals10 or could be download by **python download_dataset.py**
+* The dataset used for training my model could be found at [Animals-10] https://www.kaggle.com/datasets/alessiocorrado99/animals10
+* Or could be download by **python download_dataset.py**

 ## Categories
 The table below shows 10 categories my model used: